Skip to main content

 FieldDescription

 schema_versionDirectory layout version.
-2 = folder-per-entity (current).
+2 = folder-per-entity, 3 = adds dialect field support (current).
 Owned by the CLI — do not bump manually.

 nameProject name